Vantiq/vantiq-sdk-java/docs/api.md

 ### Resources

 Each of the SDK API methods corresponds to a specific REST API operation on a specific resource.
-For example, `select` performs a query against a given resource.  `select("types", ...)` queries against defined data types.
+For example, `select` performs a query against a given resource.  `select("system.types", ...)` queries against defined data types.
-`select("procedures", ...)` queries against defined procedures.
+`select("system.procedures", ...)` queries against defined procedures.

 The available system resources are defined in the `Vantiq.SystemResources` enum and include the following: